-The National Youth Screening & Assessment Project (NYSAP) is a technical assistance and research center, dedicated to helping juvenile justice programs identify youths’ needs for behavioral health intervention and risk management.
-Located at the University of Massachusetts Medical School, we are supported in part by the John D. and Catherine T. MacArthur Foundation.
+The National Youth Screening & Assessment Partners (NYSAP) is a technical assistance and research group, dedicated to helping juvenile justice programs identify youths’ needs for behavioral health intervention and risk management.

-- Nationwide and global support for users of the MAYSI-2 for mental health screening in juvenile justice programs;
+Nationwide and global support for users of the MAYSI-2 for mental health, substance use, and trauma screening in juvenile justice programs;

 Contact us to inquire about assistance from NYSAP on MAYSI-2, MAYSIWARE, and other youth mental health, risk and needs screening and assessment questions in juvenile justice programs.